Aaronaught/Convolved.Xml/README.md

       </webReferenceOptions>
     </wsdlParameters>

 Last but not least, use the [wsdl command-line tool](http://msdn.microsoft.com/en-us/library/7h3ystb6.aspx) to generate the proxy.
-The extension uses an environment variable to determine the probing path; if not specified, it will use the current working directory.
+The extension uses an environment variable called `ConvolvedXmlDiscoveryPath` to determine the probing path; if not specified, it will use the current working directory.
 So a simple "script" might look like:

     SET ConvolvedXmlDiscoveryPath=C:\Projects\MyProject\FooIntegration\bin
 	wsdl /out:C:\Projects\MyProject\FooIntegration\FooService.cs /par:FooParameters.xml http://example.com/foo/service.asmx?wsdl